 Your preschooler might go through a stage of calling out from bed or getting up after you’ve said goodnight.
 Try these tips:

-Avoid boisterous play and watching TV before bedtime.
-These activities can make it harder for her to settle.
+- Avoid boisterous play as well as watching TV and using computers, smart phones or tablets close to bedtime.
+These activities can make it harder for your child to settle.

 - Establish a consistent, calming bedtime routine.